ultimate-warrior/docs/README.md

 ## Publishing changes

-Install our GitHub app from your [dashboard](https://dashboard.mintlify.com/settings/organization/github-app) to propagate changes from your repo to your deployment.
+Install the Mintlify GitHub app from your [dashboard](https://dashboard.mintlify.com/settings/organization/github-app) to propagate changes from your repo to your deployment.
 Changes are deployed to production automatically after pushing to the default branch.

+## Structure

+The documentation is organized into the following sections:

+- **Introduction**: Overview of AI trading and core concepts
+- **Platform Overview**: Technical details of the AI trading platform components
+- **Getting Started**: User guides and tutorials for setting up and using the platform

 ## Need help?